dainiusjocas/lucene-grep/README.md

 }
 ```

-The `--graph` flag makes the text analysis output into a valid GraphViz program that can be fed to `dot` which cound draw a picture out of the text.
+The `--graph` flag makes the text analysis output into a valid GraphViz program that can be fed to `dot` which draws a picture out of the text, magic.

 If you have [GraphViz](https://graphviz.org/download/) installed on your machine, a one-liner to save the image of the text graph:
 ```shell